Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

 The \emph{discrepancy principle} prescribes to select a regularized solution $\bfxreg$ satisfying

 where $\eps$ is an estimate of the norm of the noise $\|\bfe\|$ and $\eta>1$ is a safety factor (the larger $\eta$, the more uncertainty on $\eps$).
 The discrepancy principle typically works well if a good estimate of $\eps$ is available.
-Of course, the discrepancy principle also works well when $\bfxreg$ only depends on one regularization parameter: indeed, when considering (direct) Tikhonov regularization (\cref{sub:direct}), $\bfxreg = \bfx(\lambda)$, and \cref{eq:discrP} is a nonlinear equation in $\lambda>0$ (that should be solved employing a zero-finder, typically of the Newton family \cite{ReichelAnzf}); when considering iterative regularization methods (\cref{sub:iterative}), $\bfxreg = \bfx_k$, and one stops as soon as the $k$th iterate satisfies
+Of course, the discrepancy principle also works well when $\bfxreg$ only depends on one regularization parameter: indeed, when considering (direct) Tikhonov regularization (\cref{sub:direct}), $\bfxreg = \bfx(\lambda)$, and \cref{eq:discrP} is a nonlinear equation in $\lambda>0$ (that should be solved by employing a zero-finder, typically of the Newton family \cite{ReichelAnzf}); when considering iterative regularization methods (\cref{sub:iterative}), $\bfxreg = \bfx_k$, and the iterative method should stop as soon as the $k$th iterate satisfies